kulbakin/psigate/README.md

 ### Known Issues (2013-11-21)

-There are insonsitensies between Account Manager API documentation v1.1.08 and actual API behavior:
+There are insonsitencies between Account Manager API documentation v1.1.08 and actual API behavior:

 1. Not all return codes and messages are documented (e.g. "EMR-0099 Immediate email report has been sent successfully.").
 2. Some methods return different success code from what could be assumed from documentation, e.g. account card update